RyannosaurusRex/ryanhayes.net/src/content/2015-08-16-how-to-set-up-an-emberjs-app-inside-of-an-asp-net-mvc-app.md

 ## [](https://gist.github.com/RyannosaurusRex/063c76e2d3eb756989f3#update-asset-urls){#user-content-update-asset-urls.anchor}Update asset URLS

-ASP.NET MVC will set the root of the app and make it different than if you were serving the Ember.js app by itself, so you&#8217;ll need to modify the asset folder URL to the folder relative to the MVC app, like so:
+ASP.NET MVC will set the root of the app and make it different than if you were serving the Ember.js app by itself, so you'll need to modify the asset folder URL to the folder relative to the MVC app, like so:

 Change the following in index.html: